Medusa: Villain or Victim?

 In films like Clash of the Titans and Percy Jackson and the Olympians we see Medusa both as the powerful, dangerous living woman, and as a defeated, decapitated head.
 Medusa’s gender is her defining feature—just as much as that writhing head of snakes.
 Remember, it is never just the eyes that are removed to take her power, the whole head is needed—the female face in its entirety.
 Her defeat by decapitation demonstrates that we see femininity as a threat.

-Victim or villain.
-Beast or beauty.
-Medusa lingers in our collective imagination because she’s a powerful symbol.
-If you think women are scary, she’s a scary woman.
+She still lingers in our collective imagination because she’s a powerful symbol.
+If you think women are scary, Meusa is a scary woman.
 But if you look a little deeper, you’ll find there’s more than meets the eye.

 Related